powersplay/isam/readme.md

 - Configuring ISAM through the LMI including re-publishing a snapshot
 - Sanity testing a basic Scenario

-These steps are described in detail at the IBM Blog: https://www.ibm.com/blogs/sweeden/running-isam-ibm-cloud/
+These steps are described in detail at the [IBM Blog](https://www.ibm.com/blogs/sweeden/running-isam-ibm-cloud/).

 ## Monitoring and Troubleshooting